elaraproject/elara-labs/research-docs/theoretical/Free-electron maser physics.md

 where $S$ is the _Seebeck coefficient_ of a particular material, and $\Delta T$ is the temperature gradient (difference between the temperatures of the hot and cold sides of the thermocouple).
 The advantage of being in space is that the temperature in the vacuum of outer space is just $\pu{2.7 K}$, meaning that the temperature gradient can be in the thousands of kelvin.

 If we assume a selenium thermocouple that is attached on one side to the hot tungsten cathode.
 Using our previous figure of $\pu{1726.72 K}$ for a hot tungsten cathode, and using the fact that the Seebeck coefficient of selenium is $\pu{895 \mu V/K}$[^2], we arrive at a figure of an EMF of around $\pu{1.5 V}$ - not substantial, but sufficient to power the electron beam, and definitely enough to accelerate the electrons to substantial velocities (remember: electrons have _tiny_ mass, so even a weak potential can cause a lot of acceleration to an electron!)
 With more specialized materials (specifically certain types of specialized semiconductors), we may be able to do better - for instance, high-temperature oxides (such as $\ce{CH3NH3PbI3(MAPbI3)}$) can have Seebeck coefficients up to $\pu{1693 \pm 146 \mu V \cdot K^{-1}}$[^8], which, combined with a tungsten cathode heated to $\pu{3600 K}$ with concentrated sunlight, may allow reaching an EMF up to $\pu{6V}$.
+Of course, we wouldn't have just one thermocouple; we'd want an array of thermocouples, which can then be able to produce an EMF somewhere in the range of $\pu{30V}$ to $\pu{100 V}$ (the low end is about the EMF of the thermocouples from the NASA Mars Perseverance rover[^12]).

+#### Option 2: Electrets

+Electrets are materials that have a permanent electrical polarization that gives them a permanent electric dipole moment.
+This means that electrets produce an electrostatic field, just as permanent magnets produce a magnetostatic field without needing a current source.
+In theory, if we make the anode and cathode out of electrets, this should mean that we can sustain a potential difference _without_ needing to resort to thermocouples or other power sources.
+Electrets have been demonstrated[^13] to maintain a potential difference of up to $\pu{1.618 kV}$ which should be well more than enough to create a successful electron beam.
+However, more familiarity with electrets are necessary before we can consider them as a workable option.

+#### More exotic options

-> **Note:** Yes, we can choose to use a [radioisotope thermoelectric generator](https://en.wikipedia.org/wiki/Radioisotope_thermoelectric_generator) (RTG) instead for generating the potential difference without relying on any (onboard) electrical power source, or even more exotic devices such as [betavoltaic batteries](https://en.wikipedia.org/wiki/Betavoltaic_device) or [stirling radioisotope generators](https://en.wikipedia.org/wiki/Stirling_radioisotope_generator).
+ In theory, we can choose to use a [radioisotope thermoelectric generator](https://en.wikipedia.org/wiki/Radioisotope_thermoelectric_generator) (RTG) instead for generating the potential difference without relying on any (onboard) electrical power source, or even more exotic devices such as [betavoltaic batteries](https://en.wikipedia.org/wiki/Betavoltaic_device) or [stirling radioisotope generators](https://en.wikipedia.org/wiki/Stirling_radioisotope_generator).
+These are not going to function forever, but can potentially work for 50+ years, or with better technology, perhaps more than a century.

-### Output coupling
+### Output coupler

-Talk about the Fresnel equations and the transmittance coefficient to identify suitable materials for the half-transparent mirror via their refractive index.
+The output coupler is essentially a half-transparent mirror that allows some light (in our case, microwaves) to pass through, and is located on one of the ends of the maser.
+It is the output coupler that is responsible for creating the maser's beam.
+Thus, an output coupler is the classical example of a scattering problem for an electromagnetic wave through optical media.
+In less technical terms, it is the question of determining what fraction of the light (in our case, microwaves) incident on a material passes through that material.
+The solution is given by the classical [Fresnel equations](https://en.wikipedia.org/wiki/Fresnel_equations), which give the **transmittance** $T$ of light (the percentage of light that  passes from one medium to a second medium) as follows:[^14]

+$$
+T = 1 - \left|\dfrac{n_1 - n_2}{n_1 + n_2}\right|^2 = \dfrac{4n_1n_2}{(n_1 + n_2)^2}
+$$

+Where $n_1$ is the refractive index of the media the light _came from_, and $n_2$ is the refractive index of the material the light is _entering into_ (in our case, our light is in the form of microwaves).
+In our case, since the interior of the free-electron maser is in vacuum (like everything else in the laser), we have $n_1 = 1$.
+Thus, our expression simplifies to:

+$$
+T = \dfrac{4n_2}{(1 + n_2)^2}
+$$

+Finding the roots of the expression (it can be done numerically) allows choosing a suitable material for the output coupler, based on a desired transmittance (again, this is the fraction of light/microwaves that is allowed to pass through).
+In practice, the output coupler will most likely require additional optics instead of being just a single mirror, probably including one or more lenses.
+However, as a start, we can use this relatively simple theoretical result.

-## Undulator modelling
+## Modelling techniques

 In this section, we will discuss a general overview of the techniques to model the undulator.
-For our purposes, we consider free-electron masers that use only permanent magnets
+For our purposes, we consider free-electron masers that use only permanent magnets.

 ### A review of magnetic materials